nod0n/calamares_wiki/Translate-Guide.md

 some strings have been translated.
 There are automatic thresholds for use: you must reach 5% translation (about 30 strings) before the language will be enabled in a Calamares release.
+The list of languages is updated with each Calamares release, or give a shout on IRC when things have been updated.

 The **first strings** to translate are the `.desktop` file and a few common Calamares modules.